testsigmahq/testsigma-docs/src/pages/docs/test-cases/step-types/step-group.md

      ![Store NLP to control Step Group Data Driven](https://docs.testsigma.com/images/step-group/step-group-store-run-time-data.png)
   3. We will automatically use the value set in these variables when we reach the Step Group to identify start and end iteration set names
      ![Step Group Data Driven on test case](https://docs.testsigma.com/images/step-group/step-group-on-test-case-part2.png)

+---

+##**Additional Actions Possible on Iteration Count**

+When, in a step group, a test data profile is being iterated - an additional action is possible.
+The Iteration Count can be stored into a variable for later use as well.
+(Iteration count is the current count that is being iterated over the associate test data profile in the step group in Testsigma.)